Image Generation AI Architecture Showdown: Autoregressive vs Diffusion — Who Will Win in 2026?

 1. Start from random noise

-2. Gradually remove the noise (over tens to hundreds of steps)
+2. Gradually remove noise (tens to hundreds of steps)

-3. Improve the entire image simultaneously at each step
+3. At each step, improve the entire image simultaneously

 Because the entire image is processed in parallel, they excel at global coherence (overall composition and balance).